TheRoddyWMS/Roddy/README.md

 Roddy is a framework for development and management of workflows on a batch processing cluster.
 It has been developed at the German Cancer Research Center (DKFZ) in Heidelberg in the eilslabs group and is used by a number of in-house workflows such as the [PanCancer Alignment Workflow](https://github.com/DKFZ-ODCF/AlignmentAndQCWorkflows) and the [ACEseq workflow](https://github.com/eilslabs/ACEseqWorkflow).
 The development is now continued in the Omics IT and Data Management Core Facility (ODCF) at the DKFZ.

-> This software is intended for research-use only!
+> NOTE: This software is intended for research-use only!

 > <table><tr><td><a href="https://www.denbi.de/"><img src="docs/images/denbi.png" alt="de.NBI logo" width="300" align="left"></a></td><td><strong>Your opinion matters!</strong> The development of Roddy is supported by the <a href="https://www.denbi.de/">German Network for Bioinformatic Infrastructure (de.NBI)</a>.
 By completing <a href="https://www.surveymonkey.de/r/denbi-service?sc=hd-hub&tool=roddy">this very short survey</a> you support our efforts to improve this tool.</td></tr></table>